Frequently Asked Questions

 How to get set up, whatever your role.

-Book a commercial walkthrough at freightinsure.com.
+Get in touch to book a commercial walkthrough.
 FreightInsure will model the revenue opportunity on your freight volumes, help you choose the right product structure, and commit to a go-live timeframe.

 Request API access at freightinsure.com.
 FreightInsure will provide documentation, sandbox access, and a dedicated technical integration engineer.